spaul1995/NanobubbleDigitizer/docs/index.md

 # NanobubbleDigitizer

 NanobubbleDigitizer is a MATLAB based nanopore data analysis interface, which can be used to analysis the current-time data of bubble generation in solid-state nanopore.
+NanobubbleDigitizer is open-source software that will soon be released under the GNU General Public Licence (GPL).
+This software is created by Soumyadeep Paul (soumyadeep.paul@thml.t.u-tokyo.ac.jp).

 ## Installation